deverebor/deverebor/README.md

    Location: Salvador - BA,

-   Hobbies: basketball, read books, listening to music, playing rpgs and more,
+   Hobbies: basketball, write poetry, listening to music, freestyle rap and more,

    Work: Full-Stack Developer at tdb-devs,